adamhindTESP/vancouver-food-share/README.md

 > **Note:** This is *not* a live inventory tracker.
 > It only displays **community‑submitted activity patterns** when people choose to share them.

+## 🤝 Relationship to Existing Food Networks

+This project is designed to **support and amplify existing community food-sharing efforts**, not replace them.

+It works best alongside:
+- Community fridges
+- Food rescue and redistribution organizations
+- Volunteer-run pantry networks
+- Mutual aid and neighborhood sharing initiatives

+The site simply helps **more people find and use what already exists**, and encourages small, everyday food drops that might not otherwise happen.

+If a city already has an established directory or organization, this tool can:
+- Point people toward it
+- Reduce confusion about where food is welcome
+- Help new hosts feel comfortable participating

+Nothing about how organizations operate needs to change.

 ---

 ## 🚀 Purpose